 Who doesn’t love a good firework show?
-Fourth of July is right around the corner and social media will be brimming with photos of fireworks.
+It's the Fourth of July and social media will be brimming with photos of fireworks.
 The reality is, most of those photos will be blurry and won’t capture the full magic of the show.
 That is why the expert photographers at Dreamstime.com have compiled tips to help you capture the best firework photo possible.
 Get ready to blow your Instagram feed away!

 1. Research is key